MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Sound and Music.md

 Plays a sound file.

 * `sound` - File name.
 Should be in `mods/sounds` or `assets/sounds`.
 Must be a .OGG file type.
 Once the sound is completed, does a callback for `onSoundFinished()`.

-* `volume` - Optional.
-The volume the sound should play at.
+* `volume` - Optional parameter that defines the volume the sound should play at.
 Can go from 0 to 1.
 Default value is 1.
-* `tag` Sound's string tag.
-Is optional but is required for all of the sound related functions.
+* `tag` - Sound's string tag.
+Is optional, but is required for all of the sound related functions.

 ### playMusic(music:String, volume:Float = 1, loop:Bool = false)
 Plays a music file.

 * `music` - File name.
 Should be in `mods/music` or `assets/music`.
 Must be a .OGG file type.
-* `volume` - Optional.
-The volume the music should play at.
+* `volume` - Optional parameter that defines the volume the music should play at.
 Can go from 0 to 1.
 Default value is 1.
-* `loop` - Optional.
-If true, the music will loop indefinitely.
+* `loop` - Optional parameter that defines if the music should loop indefinitely.
 Default value is false.

 ## Sound Control
 ### pauseSound(tag:String)